Open spina bifida develops when the spine fails to close at some point along its length during fetal development.

 Details of the procedure

-We offer two fetoscopic approaches to correcting the open spina bifida defect, both of which require general anesthesia and a 2-day inpatient stay:
+We offer three fetoscopic approaches to correcting the open spina bifida defect, both of which require general anesthesia and a 2-day inpatient stay:

 Patients will remain in the hospital for about 2 days after surgery.
 Patients will then be sent home and asked to maintain minimal physical activity.
 This entails remaining at home for the duration of the pregnancy, except for doctor visits.
 Patients will have alternate follow-up visits between our office and their referring maternal-fetal medicine doctor every 1-2 weeks.
 Patients will also have a follow-up fetal MRI about 4 weeks after surgery.
 Patients may be given the option of a vaginal delivery, based on obstetric indications.
 Postnatal testing will be performed at 6, 12, 24, 30, 48, and 60 months of age.